pybokeh/nhtsa-dagster/readme.md

 In this code repo, the actual packages that I installed are the following:

-`pip install dagster dagit dagster-snowflake dagster-snowflake-pandas requests tqdm pylint black pytest loguru`
+`pip install dagster dagit dagster-duckdb dagster-duckdb-pandas requests tqdm pylint black pytest loguru`

 I then created my `requirements.txt` file by issuing the following command: